MOO-XOO/guides/CONTRIBUTING.md

 We love pull requests.
 If you have something you want to add or remove, please open a new pull request.

-## Getting Feedback

-Since these are our guides, we want everyone at thoughtbot to see them.
-We have a lot of offices across a lot of timezones, so we leave all PRs open for at least a week to get feedback from everyone.
+Based on thoughbot own guides!
+We have removed a lot of files from thoughbot's guides, since we are a very small team the idea is to grow and add / change guides as we go.